spacetelescope/jwst/docs/cube_build/source/main.rst

 * ydistance = distance between point in the cloud and spaxel center in units of arc seconds
 * zdistance = distance between point cloud and spaxel center in the lambda dimension in units of microns

-Additional constraints for MIRI:
-These distances are determined in the **alpha** - **beta** system from where the point cloud value orginated.
+Additional constraints for MIRI (if the --weighting=MIRIPSF) If the These distances are determined in the **alpha** - **beta** system from where the point cloud value orginated.
 We want to combine many points -possibly coming from a variety of bands- together.
 To apply the correct weighting to these points we normalize the distance between the cube spaxel and point cloud value by the PSF and the LSF which where defined in the **alpha**-**beta** coordinate system.
 We therefore, transform the cube spaxel coordinates to each **alpha-beta** system